juho-jaakkola/moodle-project/README.md

 ## Why would I want to use the template?

-Managing all the code through a single `composer.json` file makes is possible to easily duplicate the code between environments so that it is *completely identical* between them all.
+ - Managing all the code through a single `composer.json` file makes is possible to easily duplicate the code between environments (developer1, developer2, staging, production) so that it is *completely identical* between them all.

-Some bugs may for example manifest only in some specific plugin versions.
-Therefore it is important that all the plugin tested in development environment get installed to production with identical versions.
+ - Possibility to update both Moodle core and all third-party plugins to latest version with one single `composer update` command
+ - Possibility for automation
+   - For example the `composer install` command could be configured to also automatically run upgrades via `admin/cli/upgrade.php`